1coderookie/KobraGoNeoInsights/docs/firmware/fw_marlin.md

 ??? info

     You can see that the maximum feed rate for the extruder E0 is set to 25mm/s.
 That means that this is the *limit* for the retraction speed also!
+See the following section for more informations about it.

+**Default Max Acceleration** (change/s) change = mm/s (Maximum start speed for accelerated moves): 500, 500, 100, 500 -> you can override them with `M201`

+The **default acceleration settings** (change/s) change = mm/s are:
+- X, Y, Z and E acceleration for printing moves: 500 -> you can override them with `M204 P`
+- E acceleration for retracts: 500 -> you can override that with `M204 R`
+- X, Y, Z acceleration for travel (non printing) moves: 1000 -> you can override that with `M204 T`

+#### Retraction Speed Limited to 25mm/s
 So in case you were trying to find the optimum retraction speed and therefore printing retraction towers and wondered why there wasn't any real difference between e.g. 30mm/s, 40mm/s and 50mm/s, the reason is simple - they just didn't apply!

-    Yes, you've read correct: the retraction speed you set at your slicer got ignored in case it was higher than 25mm/s, because 25mm/s is the limit which is set in the firmware.
+Yes, you've read correct: the retraction speed you set at your slicer got ignored in case it was higher than 25mm/s, because 25mm/s is the limit for the feed rate which is set in the firmware.
 Kinda 'sweet', isn't it?
 I know what you're thinking right now, I thought the same.. ;)

 So in case you want or need to set this value higher (do at your own rsik though!), see the expandable box below.

 ??? example "Setting a Higher Maximum Value for Retraction Speed"

     If you want to set a higher maximum value for the retraction speed, you can do it as in the following description (do at your own risk though!).